pgalocha/pwebUFP/README.md

 # pwebUFP Rent&Play App

 PWEB is a computer science whose main goal is to integrate you on a single project, where you have to create and develop your own idea.
-Basically you must do things [here].
+Basically you must do things.

 This is the repo for my implementation of a WEB app and it's respective content.